Transitions Recovery Program

 Transitions Recovery Program - Miami, FL

-Transitions Recovery Program is a mental health and substance abuse treatment facility located at 1928 Ne 154th Street, Suite 100 in the 33162 zip code in Miami, FL.
+Transitions Recovery Program is a dual diagnosis treatment facility located at 1928 Ne 154th Street, Suite 100 in the 33162 zip code in Miami, FL.
 It is operated by a private for-profit organization.
-Transitions Recovery Program provides administers naltrexone.
-Some of the treatment approaches used by Transitions Recovery Program include substance use counseling approach, relapse prevention and cognitive behavioral therapy.
-Transitions Recovery Program provides outpatient rehab, residential long term rehab and partial hospitalization.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Transitions Recovery Program provides naltrexone administration.
+Some of the treatment approaches used by Transitions Recovery Program include brief intervention, counseling for substance abuse and motivational interviewing.
+Transitions Recovery Program provides partial hospitalization, outpatient treatment and residential long term rehab.
+It also provides residential treatment for substance abuse and inpatient dual diagnosis treatment.

 Address: 1928 NE 154th Street, Suite 100, Miami, FL 33162